 Grow Box Kit

-Similar to Smart pots, these cheaper fabric grow bags can be found on Amazon.
+Similar to Smart pots, Home Depot has a version called Root Pouch that you can buy in different sizes.
 You might want to try these out if you’re just getting started or trying to keep the the cost of starting a vegetable garden down.

 Plastic, Styrofoam or Clay Planters

 Recycling or reusing old plastic pots for your vegetable garden may be your cheapest solution.
 Make sure the drainage is adequate and the pots get some shade during the day so they don’t overheat.

 Styrofoam planters and plastic resin pots like this one from Home Depot are a better option.
 They’re lightweight, don’t heat up and provide some insulation to your plant’s root system.